Alan-Miller/http-mini/README.md

   ### Instructions
   Part 1
   * Our service is set up.
-Let's write a method to go with it.
+Now let's handle the data within `src/App.js`.
   * In `App.js`, add `newRecruit` to state and set it equal to an empty string.
 This will store the information from our form input to be passed on to the service.

   Part 2

   Let's create two methods to help post a new recruit.
-Our first will connect to our `postTroop` service:
+Our first method is called `recruitTroop` and will connect to our `postTroop` service.
-  * Import the `postTroop` service into `App.js`.
+  * Before writing this method, import the `postTroop` service into `App.js`.
-  * In the method, pass in two parameters: `event` and `recruit`.
-The represent, respectively, the event occurring when a form is submitted and the string value which is entered into the form input.
-More on those in a minute.
+  * Now the `recruitTroop` method already exists, but it needs to be fleshed out.
+Start by passing in two parameters: `event` and `recruit`.
+They represent, respectively, the event occurring when a form is submitted and the string value which is entered into the form input.
+More on those in just a minute.
   * In the `recruitTroop()` method, call `postTroop`.
 Pass in the same `recruit` variable just mentioned.
     * The callback called a previous method we made, `callTroops`.
 That way, as soon as we post a new recruit, we make a request to the API to return all troops, ensuring they all appear in the view.
     * If someone decides to hit the Enlist button without filling out the form, we don't want a bunch of empty objects appearing where soldiers should be.
 So let's test for empty strings by wrapping the call to our `postTroop` service function in an `if` statement.
-      * We can simply test the truthiness of `recruit`, since `recruit` is a string and strings are truthy and empty strings are falsy.
+      * We can simply test the truthiness of `recruit`, since `recruit` is a string and non-empty strings are truthy and empty strings are falsy.
 If `recruit` is a non-empty string, `postTroop` will be called to post the new recruit.
       * If the `if` statement passes and a new recruit is submitted, it might be nice to automatically clear out the form to allow something new to be typed.
         * Outside the `if` statement, set a variable equal to the form input with the `id` of `"paperwork"`.
 Use `document.getElementById` to select the input from the DOM.
           <details> <summary> <code> paperwork variable </code> </summary>